saitzaw/spark-scala-docker/README.md

 # Business values
-- OLD CRM system is monolithic and some are running in Mirco service
+- Same report for OLD CRM system is monolithic and some are running in Mirco service
 - Real time data analysis support
-- DataVault 2.0 and SCD type 2 for address and historical tracking
+- Data As A Product
 - Compliant checking using AI
 - report generation in pdf and in excel
+- ON DEMANd ad-hoc report supprot
+- Master data management

 # Next plan
 - Full ETL pipeline in Scala
+- DataVault 2.0 and SCD type 2 for address and historical tracking
 - CI/CD
 - Data profiler
-- DBT
+- Integration with DBT
-- Apache Iceberg and Delta lake
+- Integration with Apache Iceberg and Delta lake
 - integration with Aapche Kafka